 The course must align with one or more of the Program Learning Objectives for Creative Entrepreneurship:

-• The Faculty Co-Director of the RCCE will review and finalize the awards.
+• The RCCE Faculty Teaching Grant review committee will determine the awards.
 The criteria used in the decision-making process are outlined below.
+The panel may determine that one or more proposals receive partial funding.

 Faculty Teaching Grant Awardees